 Section S.8.7, Capital and Operations Costs, compares the differences in capital costs for each of the project alternatives.
-Section S.9, Section 4(f) and Section 6(f), describes Section 4(f) and Section 6(f) properties and any incurred uses on these properties as a result of the project alternatives.
-Section S.10, Environmental Justice, describes adverse and beneficial effects on environmental justice populations from the project alternatives.
+Section S.9, Section 4(f) and Section 6(f), describes Section 4(f) and Section 6(f) properties and any uses of Section 4(f) properties as a result of the project alternatives.
+Section S.10, Environmental Justice, describes adverse and beneficial effects on minority populations and low-income populations from the project alternatives.